 People of the Tibeto-Burman race came to Nepal in different periods from Mongolia and Tibet.

-The Kirats came from the East and Ruled Kathmandu sometime in the 7th or the 8th century.
+The Kirats came from the East and Ruled Kathmandu sometime in the 7th or 8th centuries.
 The Tamangs and Gurungs came to fight with a ruler of a small kingdom in the Indian Subcontinent.
-While returning to Tibet, after their victory over the principality, some realized that the land here was more fertile with warmer weather and decided to settle in these hills, which is known as Nepal today.
+While returning to Tibet, after their victory over the principality, some realized that the land here was more fertile with warmer weather and decided to settle in these hills, known as Nepal today.

 The Sherpas settled in Nepal between 600-700 years ago, and other ethnic groups’ migration has continued over the centuries.

-Although the Indo-Nepalese migrants were latecomers to Nepal compared to the migrants from the north, they have come to dominate the country not just in numbers but also in society, politics, and economy.
-They managed to achieve early dominance over the native and the northern migrant populations, primarily because of the superior formal educational system they brought with them.
-Their overall domination has had tremendous significance regarding ethnic, bureaucratic, and political power structures.
+Although the Indo-Nepalese migrants were latecomers to Nepal compared to the migrants from the north, they have come to dominate the country not just in numbers but also in society, politics, and the economy.
+They achieved early dominance over the native and the northern migrant populations, primarily because of the superior formal educational system they brought with them.
+Their domination has had tremendous significance regarding ethnic, bureaucratic, and political power structures.

 In the first two groups, the direction of their migration and Nepal’s landscapes appeared to have led to their vertical distribution; most ethnic groups were found at particular altitudes.
-The first group, comprising Indo-Nepalese origin, inhabited the more fertile lower hills, river valleys, and Tarai plains.
+The first group, Indo-Nepalese origin, inhabited the more fertile lower hills, river valleys, and Tarai plains.
 The second dominant group consisted of Tibeto-Mongol origin communities, occupying the higher elevations from the east to the west.
 Finally, the third and much smaller group comprised some tribal communities, such as the Tharus and the Dhimals of the Tarai; they may be remnants of indigenous communities whose habitation predates the advent of Indo-Nepalese and Tibeto-Mongol elements.

 When you arrive in Nepal, you might hear someone introduce her or himself to you in this manner: